TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 Additional variables
 ====================

-Additional variables can already be provided within the :php:`CustomTypoScriptConditionProvider` PHP class:
+Additional variables can be provided by the registered provider class.
+In practice, adding additional variables are used rather seldom: To access state, they tend to use :php:`$GLOBALS`, which in general is not a good idea.
+Instead, consuming code should provide available variables by handing them over to the :php:`Resolver` constructor already.
+The example below adds a new variable `variableA` with value `valueB`:

 .. code-block:: php
    :caption: EXT:some_extension/Classes/ExpressionLanguage/CustomTypoScriptConditionProvider.php